Conditions

 How Kymara can help with PCOS pattern tracking

-The PCOS Symptom Screener is free, requires no account, and takes about five minutes.
+The PCOS Symptom Screener is a free starting point that doesn't require an account and takes about five minutes.
 It won't diagnose anything.
-It will help you organise what you've been noticing into a structured account — which is often the hardest part of getting the conversation started.
+It will help you move from scattered observations to a structured account — which is often exactly what the first useful clinical appointment needs.

 FAQ